-Life models pose on Tuesday and Thursday evenings.
-Head models pose Tuesday, Wednesday, and Thursday evenings.
+Models pose on Tuesday and Thursday evenings of each week.
 The Life and Head models alternate on a two-week schedule.

 PART TIME CLASSES.
 A courtesy part time registration without prize or scholarship eligibility is offered to former students at greatly reduced rates to aid them with instruction, the invaluable continued use of models, and to concretely express the genuine interest the Academy has in all those who have studied here.
 (See Rates.)